ryan-biostat/ryan-biostat.github.io/_projects/dashboard.md

     ---
     layout: page
-    title: project
+    title: Lab Sample Dashboard
-    description: a project with a background image
+    description: a Python + JavaScript dashboard for tracking whole genome samples as they process from lab to analysis
     img: /assets/img/12.jpg
     ---